Breathtaking Creepy Skeleton Skull Wreath

 Looking for a jaw-dropping elegant but scary door hanger to haunt your house this year?
 Then this Creepy Skeleton Skull Wreath is sure to frighten your neighbors this Halloween!
 For more creepy projects see my Halloween page.

 Halloween decorating season is in full swing and I’m in love with all things spooky!
 If you are a regular reader you would know this is my favorite time of the year!
-I was asked to join the Celebrate the Season Joann Fabrics Campaign #spookyspaces Themed Project this year!
-Yay!
+I was asked to join the Celebrate the Season Joann Fabrics Campaign Halloween themed project this year.

 I was so excited to be a part of this year’s Halloween fun!
-I came up with a Creepy Skull Wreath Spookyspaces for my front entryway!
-Here’s how to make one for your Haunted House this year.
+I came up with a Creepy Skeleton Skull Wreath for my front entryway!
+He is super scary but has a sense of elegance at the same time.
+Here’s how to make one for your haunted house this year.

 - Three separate 1/4 yards of fabric: Halloween Spirit Popcorn Metal Black, Let’s Pretend Coffin Knit Black, Let’s Pretend Zombie Foil Mesh in black/silver

 - Fiskars Mixed Media Thick & Heavy Scissors

 Using pliers, cut the long stems off to the leafy part of the 6 long foliage stems.
 Cut the branch closest to the end of the stem off and set aside.

 Place the long stems about 3 inches apart around the bottom of your wreath.